-To get the SV-243 driver, click the green download button above.
+To get the TV-200 driver, click the green download button above.
 After you complete your download, move on to Step 2.

 If the driver listed is not the right version or operating system, search our driver archive for the correct version.
-Enter SV-243 into the search box above and then submit.
+Enter ORite TV-200 into the search box above and then submit.
 In the results, choose the best match for your PC and operating system.

-Tech Tip: If you are having trouble deciding which is the right driver, try the Driver Update Utility for SV-243.
+Tech Tip: If you are having trouble deciding which is the right driver, try the ORite Driver Update Utility.
 It is a software utility which automatically finds and downloads the right driver.

-To find the newest driver, you may need to visit the Interact website.
+To find the newest driver, you may need to visit the ORite website.
 Most major device manufacturers update their drivers regularly.